-All supporting calculations, tables and figures for this design are included.
-Among those provided are speeddrag and thrust curves for sea state 0 and 4, a comparative ride quality plot for SES, installed power plots for ACVs and SESs, a two-digit weight estimation and area-volume summary, comparative maneuvering for ACV, and, mission endurance principal characteristics for the SES and ACV.
+All supporting calculations. tables and figures for this design are included.
+Among those provided are speed-drag and thrust curves for sea state 0 and 4, a comparative rile quality pbt for SES, installed power pbts for ACVs and SESs. a two-digit weight estimation and area-volume summary, comparative maneuvering for ACV, and, mission endurance principal characteristics for the SES and ACV.

-59675 Surface Ship Continuing Formulation (CONFORM) FY82 Feasibility Design Study • Final Report • Light Battle Group Escort KE(X) SEA 501, 12/01/82, C
+59675 Surface Ship Continuing Formulation (CONFORM) FY82 Feasibility Design Study • Final Report • Light Battle Group Escort KE(X) SEA 501, 12/01/82, c

-This report documents the results of a CONFORM design study for a Light Battle Group Escort, KE(X) for the twenty-first century.
+This report documents the results of a CONFORM design study for a Light Battle Group Escort, KE(X).
 The report describes the study's objectives, design rationale, technical approach and results.
 Significant trade-off studies are summarized and areas of technical risk are analyzed and discussed.
-Pursuant to CONFORM objectives, R&D initiatives which are prerequisites to delivering a KE(X) in the year 2000 time frame are delineated.
+Pursuant to CONFORM objectives, R&D initiatives which are prerequisites to delivering a KE(X) in the prescribed time frame are delineated.

-This study was undertaken in order to provide a feasibility design for a force option currently under examination in the Alternative Battle Group Concept Study (ABGCS).
+This study was undertaken in order to provide a feasibility design for a force option currently under examination in the Atternative Battle Group Concept Study (ABGCS).
 The KE(X) is intended to function as part of both main (carrier) Battle Groups and Surface Action Groups (SAG) in the main battle force.
-The principle mission characterization of the KE(X) at the force level is that it be small enough to be untargetable by airborne radars from long range (upwards of 50 nmi or greater).
-The baseline KE(X) is required to be low cost, such that several can be procured for the price of one destroyer, and still be capable of serving as a long range acoustic sensor platform in the outer screen.
-The KE(X) concept seeks to exploit the capability of advanced ships small enough to be undetectable from long range and therefore approach immunity to anti-ship missile attack from long range to operate in rough seas in small sizes.
-This enables the payload of the baseline KE(X) to be limited to the primary acoustic sensor (passive towed array), C^3 and ASMD, with no other weapons.
+The principle mission characterization of the KE(X) at the force level is that it be small enough to be untargetable by airborne radars from bng range.
+The baseline KE(X) is required to be bw cost, Such that several can be procured for the price of one destroyer, and still be capable of serving as a long range acoustic sensor platform in the outer screen.
+The KE(X) concept seeks to exploit the capability of advanced ships small enough to be undetectable from bng range and therefore approach immunity to anti-ship missile attack from long range to operate in rough seas in small sizes.
+This enables the payload of the baseline KE(X) to be limited to the primary acoustic sensor (passive towed array), C3 and ASMD, with no other weapons.

-Among the appendices included are the CONFORM level requirements, general arrangements, weight and space estimates, RPV characteristics, reliability measures, and radar cross section and acoustic signature reduction analysis.
+Among the appendices included are the CONFORM level requirements, general arrangements, weight and space estimates.
+RPV characteristics, reliability measures, and radar cross section and acoustic signature reduction analysis.
 The figures included are of a comprehensive list representing the key technologies.
-Among the figures are representation of drag curves, foilborne range versus speed, attributes, advantages and disadvantages of SECAT, power comparisons, speed-power and range-speed curves for sea state 3, cushion interference effects, length to beam ratio effect on resistance, deck arrangements and profiles for SECAT and KE(X), damage and intact stability for different levels, foil effects on hullborne and cushionborne motions, effect of cushion height on bow accelerations, ride control system, propulsion and electrical systems schematics, structures arrangements and details.
-Seal and finger illustration, combat suite representation, comparative cruising dispositions, cumulative capability loss (North American Campaign), and a torpedo attack baseline comparison.
+Among the figures are representation of drag curves, foilborne range versus speed, attributes, advantages and disadvantages of SECAT, power comparisons, speed-power and range-speed curves for sea slate 3. cushion interference effects, length to beam ratio effect on resistance, deck arrangements and profiles for SECAT and KE(X), damage and intact stability for different levels, foil effects on hullborne and cushionborne motions, effect of cushion height on bow accelerations, ride control system. propulsion and electrical systems schematics, structures arrangements and details.
+Seal and finger Illustration, combat suite representation, comparative cruising dispositions, cumulative capability bss (North American Campaign). and a torpedo attack baseline comparison.
 The report also affords a comprehensive group of tables.
-Among those presented are listings of characteristics, cost trade-off, size and performance margins, one-digit weight breakdowns, area/volume summaries, structured weight estimate, reliability and availability of SECAT and alternate designs, equipment reliability, KE(X) life-cycle, investment and annualized operations and support cost summaries, foil/strut systems, strength characteristics of bag (seal) materials, propulsion and electrical system components, and loads weight breakdown.
+Among those presented are listings of characteristics. cost trade-off. size and performance margins, one-digit weight breakdowns. area/volume summaries, structured weight estimate, reliability and availability of SECAT and alternate designs. equipment reliability, KE(X) life-cycle, investment and annualized operations and support cost summaries, foil/strut systems, strength characteristics of bag (seal) materials, propulsion and electrical system components, and annualized operations and support cost summaries, foil/strut systems, strength characteristics of bag (seal) materials, propulsion and electrical system components, and loads weight breakdown.